Pirate Corner: The Red Reiver

 More intriguing is the claim that he was lord of Kinfauns Castle.
 Taken at face value, this is impossible: the castle was built in the nineteenth century, and was preceded by a relatively modest country house: but the lordship of Kinfauns did exist in the right period.
 In the later Middle Ages (though not during the Wars of Independence), it was held by the Charteris family: but, as we’ve seen, their connection with the Reiver appears to be spurious.

-It was, however, claimed that, during the construction of the modern castle, a fourteenth century tomb was discovered, bearing a coat of arms vaguely resembling de Longueville’s as described by Harry (which, incidentally, bears only superficial similarity to the Charteris arms).
-A broadsword reportedly found on the tomb was displayed in late Victorian times as having belonged to the Red Reiver – an astonishingly flimsy attribution, but no doubt one which helped to attract tourists!
+It was, however, claimed that, during the construction of the house preceding the modern castle, a fourteenth century tomb was discovered, bearing a coat of arms vaguely resembling de Longueville’s as described by Harry (which, incidentally, bears only superficial similarity to the Charteris arms).
+A broadsword reportedly found on the tomb was referred to as the Reiver's by the seventeenth century poet Henry Adamson, and was displayed as such in the castle in the Victorian era – a strikingly flimsy attribution, but no doubt one which helped to attract tourists!

 At the end of the day, the Red Reiver remains a mystery.
 We’ll probably never know whether Blind Harry conjured him entirely from his own imagination, or drew on existing traditions; certainly much of what has been written about him is either unprovable or downright false.
 But what is fascinating is that his legend is still evolving.
 Modern accretions such as the death at Inverurie, or the idea that a Charteris masqueraded as a French pirate, are the equivalent of the new details that each seannachaidh adds to a folk tale.
 The Red Reiver may be a myth, but he is a living one, even now.